Ethan-Passino/PersonalFinanceApp/README.md

 3. Build the project and run it locally.

-4. Make sure SQLite is installed and working properly with the app.
+4. If you are having issues make sure that the proper external libraries are installed correctly.

 ---